vega/altair_ally/README.md

 # Altair Ally

-*This package is in early development and its API might change.*
+*This package is in early development and its API might change without notice.*

 Altair Ally is a companion package to Altair, which provides a few shortcuts to create common plots